teamcodeand/.github/.github/PULL_REQUEST_TEMPLATE.md

 See https://github.com/teamcodeand/trellis-server#databases--media
 -->

-## [optional] Are there any post-deployment tasks we need to perform?
+## [optional] Are there any post-deployment or post-merge tasks we need to perform?

 <!--
 - Database changes?
-Link to issue.
+Create a follow up issue/add a comment to an existing issue tracking db changes.
+Add a link here. e.g. DB changes followed up in #123, comment left in deploy task #234 etc.
 - Trellis config?
 Link to PR.
 - Specific person to notify?
 Who and how?
+- N/A for nothing to be done.
 -->